lansingcodes/slackin-redirect/README.md

 # Slack Inviter Redirect

-Redirects traffic from slack.lansing.codes to our Slack inviter, which is hosted at https://lansingcodes-slackin.herokuapp.com for free on Heroku.
+Redirects traffic from slack.lansing.codes to our "shared invites" link.
+The link can be accessed by a Slack administrator at [https://lansingcodes.slack.com/admin/shared_invites](https://lansingcodes.slack.com/admin/shared_invites).
+Note that these links expire after 9 months, so a reminder should be added to the leadership Slack channel to ensure the URL is updated through a PR to this repo, replacing all references to https://join.slack.com/t/lansingcodes/shared_invite in index.html to reference the invite token.

 This project is hosted online using Netlify.
 A DNS CNAME record points `slack[.lansing.codes]` at the website, which then directs traffic to the